vxcall/Dainsleif/README.md

 Turning this function on automatically lets you aim at enemy's head with 100% precision.
 It select the closest enemy from where your crosshair is as a target.

+Tweaking Smoothness bar affects the smoothness of sticking aim.
+By changing the value of the Range bar, you can change the range in which the aimbot will react

 ![aimbot](https://user-images.githubusercontent.com/33578715/89108283-b31e8d80-d469-11ea-8e55-e4e469d74576.gif)